PlutoLang/Pluto/README.md

 - The '|' token was chosen because it's not commonly used as an unary operator in programming.
 - The '->' arrow syntax looked better and didn't resemble any operators.
 It also plays along with common lambda tokens.
 ### Compiler Warnings
 Pluto now offers optional compiler warnings for certain misbehaviors.
 Currently, this is applied only to duplicated local definitions.
 These internal checks are faster, and more reliable than analytical third-party software.
-Compiler warnings need to be explicity enabled with the `-D` flag.
+Compiler warnings need to be explicity enabled with the `-D` flag, which is optimal for developers and users alike.
 For an example, see this code:
 ```lua
 local a = "hello world"
 do